iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 # Install the IOTA-core using Docker

-This guide represents the recommended setup to run an IOTA-core node.
+This article guides the recommended setup to run an IOTA-core node.
 It includes everything required to set up a public node accessible by wallets and applications:

 - [IOTA-core](https://github.com/iotaledger/iota-core)